Sendouc/sendou.ink/README.md

 ## What's happening

 This site was originally a full stack web development school project.
 It is my first time working on a web site project of my own so it has been very much a learning experience in that sense.
+Although make no mistake it has been through several iterations already and I still have plans to keep improving as well as adding more functionality!

 ## Technologies used